 Whatley Manor’s award-winning Aquarias Spa is a quiet cocoon, inviting guests to switch off and recharge.
 At the heart of the spa is an expansive hydrotherapy pool that snakes its way outside for an indoor-outdoor feel.
 Visitors can either wallow in the warm water, or meander towards the massage jets for an invigorating wake-up.

-Pool aside, there’s also a calidarium, a steam grotto, a laconium, an infrared sauna, a tepidarium with heated stone recliners, salt scrub showers, a spa lounge and an iso flotation pod.
+Pool aside, there’s also a calidarium, a steam grotto, a laconium, an infrared sauna, a tepidarium with heated stone recliners, salt scrub showers, and a spa lounge.
 The beauty of Whatley Manor’s spa is that guests can easily hop from one cabin to the next, alternating between hot and cold for a restorative reset.

 From the Dyson hairdryers in the changing room to the refreshing flannels stacked on a bed of ice in the lounge area, every detail within the spa has been carefully considered.
 To further elevate the experience, a roster of Sothys and Gaia treatments are also available for guests to book, including a jade facial, a hot stones massage, and a deep tissue massage.